Win, Place, Show Betting Explained

 The simplicity of the bet itself means that you shouldn’t expect massive returns.
 Compared to exotic horse racing bets or multi-bets, the win, place, and show pays less.
 That’s why it’s so important to find value wagers.
 You should always look for value in sports betting, not just with this bet.
 It determines your payouts, and since all horse racing sportsbooks have different odds on runners, you might find better value at one over another.

-If the price is higher, you should stick to the place and show.
-The key to this strategy is to find a fair or value price and optimize your bets so they all but guarantee a return.
+You should stick to the place and show if the price is higher.
+The key to this strategy is to find a fair or valuable price and optimize your bets, so they all but guarantee a return.

 Win, Place, and Show Payouts

 Win, place, show betting is pretty easy to calculate nowadays.
 Legal bookies have built-in calculators that do the work for you.
 Select the bet, enter your stake for all parts or each of them separately, and you’ll get an instant return.
 That’s the gist of how to bet win, place, and show, but it was a bit more complicated in the past.

 You can still do the calculations on your own.
 Of course, you’ll need to know the odds before doing any math.
 If you’re betting Across the Board, the payouts will be:

 - Your runner wins – full win place show payout

 - Your runner comes second – place and show payout